 Patients can continue to moisten their eyes with preservative-free eye drops or artificial tears while wearing scleral lenses.
 With that said, many patients discover that after they start wearing scleral lenses, they can reduce the frequency of artificial tear use.
 Some need eye drops only at night, after they have removed their lenses.

 6. Scleral lenses can dramatically improve quality of life

 Patients with dry eye syndrome can feel worn down by the almost constant discomfort and eye fatigue, not to mention looking tired all the time due to eye redness.

 For patients who have suffered from severe dry eye syndrome for months or years, finding relief while enjoying clear and comfortable vision definitely boosts their quality of life.

-If you suffer from dry eye syndrome and have been looking for a more effective treatment option, ask Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang about scleral lenses.
+If you suffer from dry eye syndrome and have been looking for a more effective treatment option, ask Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang about scleral lenses.
 Call Scleral Lens and Keratoconus Center at Issaquah Eyeworks today to schedule your consultation and learn more about these special lenses.

 Scleral Lens and Keratoconus Center at Issaquah Eyeworks serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.